 In some instances, we admit applicants who do not fulfill admissions requirements, or who have undergraduate deficiencies in the area of specialization for the degree with conditions the admissions committees determines.
 The applicant must fulfill the conditions as stated in the acceptance letter.

 If I Have to Leave Arcadia for Personal Reasons Can I Come Back?

 If you withdraw from a program for a personal reason (that is, other than dismissal for academic or ethical/professional reasons), you may re-enter within one year by sending a letter requesting reinstatement to the Dean of the College of Graduate Studies.

 The Dean will forward the request to the appropriate departmental admissions committee, which will communicate its decision to you.
 In some cases, we may ask you to submit materials updating the original application, including documentation of any additional academic work.
 If the withdrawal was granted contingent upon some action(s) on your part, you will also be required to demonstrate that you have taken the recommended steps.
 If more than one year has elapsed from the withdrawal, you must reapply by submitting a complete application to the Office of Enrollment Management.

 How Do I Make Tuition Payments?

 You can make tuition payments online using a credit card or electronic check.
-You can also pay in person at the One-Stop Shop using check, money order or cash.
+You can also pay in person at the Office of Student Accounts using check, money order or cash.
 You will receive detailed payment instructions closer to the start of your program.

 Does My Deposit Guarantee My Spot?